BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 ### Who will the candidates be?

-We’re looking for people from all walks of life and all fields of our economy and society, representing every community, who fit these criteria:

-* They are working people with a track record of serving their communities in their jobs, neighborhoods, religious organizations, charities, etc.
-* We can tell from their life stories that they won't sell out in DC, because many of their life choices have put others in front of their self interest.
-* They agree with the BNC platform.
-* They are good at what they do.
-* They are non-dogmatic, optimistic people who believe the American people can build our country by working together.
-* They are trusted by the people they currently serve
-* They have, in general, never held or sought public office.
-* They are someone involved in doing work that actually keeps our country going: nurses, teachers, engineers, workers, moms and dads, social workers, veterans, law enforcement, first responders, managers and we could go on and on with this list
-* They have the skills that would make them good candidates up against experienced incumbents -- they’ve got to be able to talk, and to develop a grasp of all the major issues affecting their district.

-BNC candidates also need to be people who believe that America already has everything it needs to fix our economy, our healthcare system, our schools and our justice system -- and that we can do it by working hard as people together.
-Like the vast majority of Americans, we don’t believe in any right wing OR left wing ideological silver bullet that will magically fix our problems.
-So we’re ruling out anyone who for example believes that simply slashing government will solve everything -- and we’re ALSO ruling out anyone who believes that simply growing government will solve everything.

-We also want to elect as many working and middle class people and people of color as possible.
-Working people and people of color are dramatically underrepresented in Congress today!
-We also intend to have more than half our candidates be women as more than half of the people in this country are women.

-We’ve got very high standards for our candidates -- which makes finding them very difficult work -- and which is why we really need YOUR help!
-We need you to submit [nominations of candidates in your district](/nominate)!
+Please check out the detailed description of who we are looking for on our [candidate nomination guide](/nominate), and please help us find these people - we need you to submit [nominations of candidates in your district](/nominate)!
 Right now, we’re making a list of potential candidates for each district, and then we’re going to run a draft campaign to convince them to run.

 ### What is the Brand New Congress platform?